openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 ## Performance API docs revamp

-This project was [originally proposed by Google in 2021](https://github.com/openwebdocs/project/issues/62), and saw us completely overhauling the reference documentation for the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API).
+This project was [originally proposed by the Web Performance Working Group in 2021](https://github.com/openwebdocs/project/issues/62), and saw us completely overhauling the reference documentation for the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API).

 The Performance API enables web developers to gather metrics about various aspects of a web application's performance, such as how [long it takes for event handler to run in response to a user action](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEventTiming) or [how long it takes to download and process a resource](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API/Resource_timing).